- About CDSP

 What kind of housing options does CDSP offer?

 CDSP has two types of housing: dorms and apartments.
 Parsons Hall, our dormitory, contains single-room housing along with two kitchens, shared bathrooms, and a common room.

-Nichols Hall and Virginia Street Apartments are our campus apartment buildings, are generally reserved for students with families.
+Nichols Hall Apartments is our campus apartment building, and is generally reserved for students with families.
 There are 21 units, ranging from one- to four-bedrooms, all within two blocks of the campus.